Surgery to try to cure pancreatic cancer

 This operation is the same as a PPPD but you also have part of your stomach removed.
 This diagram shows what your surgeon removes.

 And this diagram shows how the surgeon might repair what is left behind.

-This is very major surgery.
+This operation is not done very often in the UK.
+It is very major surgery.
 It involves taking out

 - The whole of the pancreas

 - The gallbladder and part of your bile duct

 This diagram shows you what the surgeon takes away.